19 November 2012

 A guided Foraging Walk has been organised starting at 10.30am on Saturday 27th October at Tiger Hill Nature Reserve, postcode CO8 5BW.

-Directions: From Assington, opposite Arger Fen, turn right through the gate with white sign.
+Assington, opposite Arger Fen, turn right through the gate with white sign.
 Parking available on grass.

 Children welcome and well behaved dogs on leads.

-Please feel free to bring any foraged items you might have to discuss and any donations will be split between Tiger Hill and the Transition group.
+feel free to bring any foraged items you might have to discuss and any

 Places are limited, to book please contact Jane Hatton on 01787 468634.